 The highlighted left side of the window shows different areas that you can control.
 We refer to it as sidebar.
 The individual items within the sidebar are thematically arranged sections that you can select by clicking.
 After you have selected an item, its settings will appear at the right side of the window.

 The window can be resized as usual, by dragging its lower right corner.
 If the window is wide enough, you can additionally resize the sidebar, determining the portions which are used for sidebar and preferences.
-You can do so by using the small handle in the lower right corner of the sidebar.
+You can do so by dragging the divider line between the two parts.

 If you have a Mac with Touch Bar, you can also switch between the different sections of the configuration using the icon buttons shown on the bar.